CSynodinos/League-of-Legends-Build-Generator/README.md

 Build generator for League of Legends (LOL).
-Data for the champion list is downloaded with Riot's API.
-Items list API is under development.
-A temporary excel file with a few item data is used for testing.
+Data for the champion list is downloaded via Riot's API.
+Items list API function is under development.
+A temporary xlsx file with a few item data is used for testing.